 Raytheon Technical Services Company.
-Raytheon Technical Services Company ("RTSC") with approximately \$1.8 billion in revenues in 2000 provides technical services; training programs; and logistics and base operations support throughout the U.S. and in nearly 40 other countries.
-RTSC performs complete engineering and depot-level cradle-to-grave support to Raytheon-manufactured equipment and to various commercial and military customers.
+Raytheon Technical Services Company (RTSC) provides technical services, training programs, and logistics and base operations support throughout the U.S. and in nearly 40 other countries.
+RTSC performs complete engineering and depot-level cradle-to-grave support to our manufactured equipment and to various commercial and military customers.
 RTSC is a world leader in providing and supporting range instrumentation systems and bases worldwide for the Department of Defense.
-It also provides missile range calibration services for the U.S. Air Force, trains U.S. Army personnel in battlefield tactics and supports undersea testing and evaluation for the U.S. Navy.
+It also provides missile range calibration services for the U.S. Air Force, trains U.S. Army personnel in battlefield tactics, and supports undersea testing and evaluation for the U.S. Navy.
 RTSC provides operations and engineering support to the Atlantic Underwater Test and Evaluation Center, range technical support, and facilities maintenance at several Department of Defense facilities, including the U.S. Army's missile testing range in the Kwajalein Atoll.